 Most of the causes of seizures outside of the brain can be diagnosed or ruled out with blood and urine tests and potentially X-rays.
 X-rays of the head are NOT sensitive enough to see inside the brain.
 Therefore, other tests are necessary to diagnose or rule out causes inside of the brain.
-The tests that are often used by veterinary neurologists to look inside the brain include an MRI and CSF analysis.
-CT scans or low-field MRI may give some information about the brain, but are much less sensitive than high-field MRI.
+The tests that are often used by veterinary neurologists to look inside the brain include an magnetic resonance imaging (MRI) and cerebrospinal fluid (CSF) analysis.
+Computed Tomography (CT) scans or low-field MRI may give some information about the brain, but are much less sensitive than high-field MRI.

-At Southeast Veterinary Neurology, we take a step-wise approach to seizures.
+At Southeast Veterinary Neurology (SEVN), we take a step-wise approach to seizures.

 First, a detailed account of the pet’s seizure episodes is taken.
 This helps us determine the seizure frequency, severity, and duration; the age at which seizures started; medications that have been tried and response to those medications; how the pet acts before and after the seizures; and many other important factors.